Red Wine Black Forest Pound Cake

 About this Red Wine Black Forest Pound Cake

 This cake features dry red wine in the batter.
-While the alcohol evaporates during baking, there is still a beautiful flavor from the wine left in the batter.
+While the alcohol evaporates during baking, there is still a beautiful flavor from the wine left in the finished cake.
 I’ve used Black Girl Magic Red Blend exclusively in this cake.
-It has gorgeous cherry notes that are just dreamy.
+It has gorgeous cherry notes that are just dreamy, and that compliment the brandied cherries like the way a smitten lover does to his beloved.

 The cherry notes in that Black Girl Magic Red Blend are the perfect tie-in for the brandied cherries that top this special cake.